Figur8/treinamentoIonicTitan/README.md

 cd trainingIonic
 ionic serve
 ```
-The "ionic serves" command is to run your project and show it in your default browser.
+The "ionic serve" command is to run your project and show it in your default browser.

 Don't forget about pouchDB:
 ```